Subscribe to our newsletter

 For March Madness specifically, the most popular futures bet would be on the NCAA champion.
 But, you can also bet on smaller futures that are still fun, such as who will make the Final Four or who will be the March Madness MVP.

-One of the main differences when it comes to betting March Madness vs the college basketball regular season is the types of props and specials available to bet on that are unique to March Madness.
+One of the main differences when it comes to betting on March Madness compared to the college basketball regular season is the types of props and specials available to bet on that are unique to March Madness.

 These types of props include: